geopython/pygeometa/docs/content/reference/mcf.md

 ## Environment variables

-pygeometa supports environment variables, using the notation in the example MCF snippet below:
+pygeometa supports use of environment variables, using the notation in the example MCF snippet below:

 ```yaml
 metadata: